vidteq/Gaze/Install Manual/readme_ubuntu_16.04.txt

    target_link_libraries(an_driver ${catkin_LIBRARIES})
 9. Type: "cd ~/ros".
 10. Type: "catkin_make".
+11. Open a new Terminal window and type: "source ~/ros/devel/setup.bash".

 #for more readme ros setup check ROS AN Driver Notes.txt inside git clone which you have downloaded